Covid vaccine 2nd doses

 When people are called forward, they should get their jab.
 Vaccines are the best way out of this pandemic and provide strong protection against COVID-19.

 We are now vaccinating at Brackley Medical Centre for patients within our PCN (Primary Care Network - Brackley and Towcester).

-As we get such short notice of the deliveries of vaccines, it is very difficult to arrange letters to be sent out to patients about when appointments are.
+As we get such short notice of the deliveries of vaccines, it is very difficult to arrange letters to be sent out to patients about when clinics are being held.
 Please advise older members of your family to look out for a text message or be ready to receive a phone call from us (the surgery number is usually withheld).

 Please DO NOT call the surgery about the vaccine as phone lines are extremely busy.

 YOU DO NOT NEED TO CALL US.
-WE WILL CALL YOU TO RESCHEDULE YOUR SECOND VACCINE APPOINTMENT.
+WE WILL CALL YOU TO SCHEDULE YOUR VACCINE APPOINTMENTS.

 It is important to note that even when you have received your vaccine, you must follow government guidance on social distancing and wearing a mask, as well as the additional measures in place in your area.

 For more information on the vaccine, please visit: www.nhs.uk/covid-vaccination

 Lateral Flow Device Testing Centre - Brackley

 A new Lateral Flow Device testing centre has opened at Brackley Leisure Centre, South Nothants.
 The location of this site will mean that those working in the South of the county will be able to access asymptomatic testing more easily.